StevenMDixon/IJScript/Tips.md

 ### Bool/String/Number Coercion

-JavaScript is a weakly type language, and this is what allows us write BadJS.
+Remember JavaScript is a weakly type language.
 There are Two ways to convert different data types to other data types, Implicit and Explicit conversions.
-Explicit conversions are readable which means they are useless in BadJS.
+Explicit conversions are readable which means they are readable.
+Implicit conversions are where its at.

+There are 3 main ways to convert data.
+- To Strings
+- To Numbers
+- To Bools

 #### To Strings